Trump says this is all a hoax. Mueller, Congress and Facebook disagree.

 Related: Facebook says it will hand Russian ads over to Congress

-That's what makes Trump's denials stand out.
-He started using the word "hoax" in connection to Russia six months ago.
+Trump started using the word in connection to Russia six months ago.

 "Trump Russia story is a hoax. #MAGA!" he tweeted on March 28.